mkchoi212/mkchoi212.github.io/_posts/2017-06-29-first-talk.md

 </div>

 # The Talk
-Let's start off by saying the topic of the talk off the bat.
+The talk's topic was...
 > Using protocols everywhere in Swift is not a good thing.

 ## Protocols?
-But before talking about what I just said, let's look at what a protocol is.
+To see where I am trying to go with this, we first need to know what a protocol is.
 There are tons of tutorials online about protocols so I will keep it simple.

 Object Oriented                       |  ✅ Protocol Oriented
 :-----------------------------------:|:--------------------------------------:
 ![](http://machinethink.net/images/mixins-and-traits-in-swift-2/ShootingHelper.png) | ![](http://machinethink.net/images/mixins-and-traits-in-swift-2/GameTraits.png)

-Basically, you can go from the left to the right.
+Basically, protocols allow you to go from the left to the right and that's considered a good thing.

 Flatter architecture made possible with the concept of **composition is easier to deal with than a complex class hiearchy**.